 Students have the opportunity to participate in annual activities such as hypnotist shows, dances, Karaoke contests, talent shows, and comedy presentations as well as a variety of travel programs.
 Through the NWC Student Activities Office, students may attend baseball, hockey and theater programs in Wyoming and southern Montana.
-All of these programs are offered at economical prices that students can afford.
+All of these programs are offered at economical prices.

 The Student Activities Office also sponsors the Ski Club and annual trips to New York City and Hawaii.